BMW Films: The Escape

 What is the most transferable takeaway?

-Start with one impossible object, escalate via choices rather than exposition, and land a twist that feels inevitable in hindsight.
+The most transferable takeaway is to start with one impossible object, escalate via choices rather than exposition, and land a twist that feels inevitable in hindsight.